 Kyle said, “I have never been disappointed with my Priceline reservations, although I usually only try for three-star properties and above (usually four-star only in a place like Hawaii or a major city), so that might have something to do with it.
 I honestly feel that without Priceline there would be times that I would have had to cancel a planned trip, or at least cut back a few days, because of the cost–there’s just so much potential for saving.”

 As you’re shopping around for your Hawaii accommodation, make sure you compare apples to apples.
-Some resorts charge a daily resort fee of $15 and up.
-These fees supposedly cover items like fitness center use, in-room coffee maker and supplies, parking, etc – amenities that may be included in the rates of other hotels.
+Many Hawaii resorts charge a daily resort fee of $25 and up.
+These fees supposedly cover items like fitness center use, in-room coffee maker and supplies, daily cultural activities, etc – amenities that may be included in the rates of other hotels.
 See our tips for avoiding Hawaii resort fees.